Draoicat/gppbox/README.md

 - Enjoy the company of your pet drone, who will help you with nearby enemies when possible.
 - Turn off the bloom or screenshake to your liking.
 - Use the level editor to create your own level, and save it to use it in game!
+- Cool muzzle fire

-# Other
+# Comments

 I have left the game untouched because I didn't feel like customizing it.
 I focused on the gpp part only.
 All mandatory features are present except for the homing magic missile.
 Optionals features weren't added.
+Collisions and pet drone navigation are a bit broken :( There's a delay between enemy death and projectile collision on some hardware???